work7z/LafTools/README.md

 # start webpack service
 npm run fe-web &
+npm run fe-css &
 npm run fe-extra &

 ```

 Note that if you prefer not to use the '&' symbol for background execution, you can alternatively run these commands in separate terminal instances.
-Otherwise, you'd better run above commands for fear of any misunderstanding.

 **Scan Part**: